Women in the Arab world: Lama Al-Sulaiman

 Lama Al-Sulaiman was one of the first two Saudi women elected office as a board member of the Jeddah Chamber of Commerce (JCC), a prominent center for businesswomen in Saudi Arabia, and is now president of its Khadijah bint Khuwalid Center for Businesswomen.
 The World Economic Forum recognized her as a Young Arab Leader, and she has been the director of Rolaco Trading and Contracting, the National Institute of Health Services, the National Home Health Care Foundation, and the Economic and Social Circle of the Mecca Region.
-Al-Sulaiman earned a BSc in Biochemistry from King Abdulaziz University in Saudi Arabia, and holds an M.Sc. in health and nutrition and a PhD in biochemical nutrition from King's College at the University of London.
-Just a week before standing at the JCC election, Ms. Al-Sulaiman won a deadly struggle against breast cancer.
+Al-Sulaiman earned a BSc in biochemistry from King Abdulaziz University in Saudi Arabia, and holds an M.Sc. in health and nutrition and a PhD in biochemical nutrition from King's College at the University of London.
+Just a week before standing at the JCC election, Dr. Al-Sulaiman won a deadly struggle against breast cancer.
 At the Sixth Cancer Cure Conference she shared her remarkable story of recovery publicly for the first time.
 She realized that the best treatment was closeness to God.
 She followed the appropriate nutritional plan and used alternative medicine to improve physically.

 Christine Sfeir

 Christine Sfeir was only 22 years old when she moved to Beirut from Montreal, Canada, and opened the first Dunkin' Donuts in Lebanon.
 Christine is ranked as one of the top 100 Arab Women, and she is also the CEO of Lebanese food chains Semsom and Green Falafel.
-Since 1997, when Christine opened the first Dunkin Donuts in Lebanon, she has opened more than 30 DD restaurants in the country.
+Since 1997, she has opened more than 30 DD restaurants in the country.
 She has furthermore expanded her talent in restaurant chains, and on top of being the CEO of the Dunkin' Donuts chain in Lebanon, she is bringing Lebanese cuisine to the United States with the restaurant chain Semsom, and has future plans of opening up in India.